 - Disney’s Yacht Club Resort – Club Level

 - Disney’s Beach Club Resort – Club Level

 - Walt Disney World Swan and Dolphin Hotels - select suites and premium rooms

 What if you never get the difficult FastPass+ reservations?

 Sometimes - especially during peak travel times - you'll try all of the strategies above and STILL find yourself empty-handed on a couple of things.
 Here are some ideas for how to handle that:

-- Show up to the park early (30-45 minutes before park opening) which will put you at the front of the line to go into the park and head straight there after the park opens
+- Show up to the park early (45 minutes before park opening) which will put you at the front of the line to go into the park and head straight to the attraction after the park opens

 - Take advantage of a morning Extra Magic Hour and visit that attraction first

-- Make an early dining reservation in the park, finish eating before the park opens and make your way there first
+- Make an early breakfast dining reservation in the park, finish eating before the park opens, and make your way to the attraction

 - Visit the attractions during a party.
 Most parties (like Mickey's Not-So-Scary Halloween Party or Mickey's Very Merry Christmas Party) have much shorter lines during the party so you could visit attractions during that time.
 Notes: 1.) some parties are quite busy and 2.) popular attractions will still have longer lines than less popular attractions but usually shorter than during regular park hours.

 - Remember that there's a single rider option available on Rock 'n' Roller Coaster, Expedition Everest, and Test Track